“The Moon has been arising” …

 … this line from the poem “Evening Song” from 1778, by the poet Matthias Claudius (1740–1815), belongs to the best-known poems in German literature, not least of all because it was set to music many times; hence, it does not only remain in one’s memory because of its lyrics, but also because of its melody.
 Especially as a lullaby, everyone has surely heard it before or even sang it to the children:

-adorn the heavens bright.
+upon the heavens bright.

-The woods stand still in shadows,
+The forests rest in shadows,

-and from the meads and meadows
+and from the quiet meadows

-lift whitish mists into the night.
+white hazes rise into the night.